cpalencica/cpalencica.github.io/index.md

 title: Cristian Palencia
 ---

-# Hi, I'm Cristian Palencia
+# Welcome

-Welcome to my personal website — a space where I showcase my technical work, projects, and experience as a computer engineer.
+Welcome to my personal website — a space where I showcase my technical work, projects, and experiences as a computer engineer.

 ---

 ## About Me

 I'm a recent graduate in Computer Engineering with a strong foundation in embedded systems, software development, and hardware integration.
-I've completed multiple internships across engineering domains and enjoy building solutions that live at the intersection of code and electronics.
+I've completed multiple internships across different engineering disciplines and enjoy building solutions that live at the intersection of code and electronics.

-Currently, I’m exploring opportunities in embedded software, system design, and R&D engineering.
+Currently, I’m exploring opportunities in embedded software, R&D engineering, and software development.

 ---

 ## What You’ll Find Here

-- **About Me** — A deeper dive into my personal story, interests, and values as an engineer.
+- **About Me** — A deeper dive into myself and my interests.
 - **Projects** — A curated list of software, hardware, and embedded systems projects.
-- **Experience** — Summaries of my internships and technical leadership roles.
+- **Experience** — Summaries of my different work experiences
 - **Education** — Coursework, degrees, and study abroad highlights.
 - **Contact** — Get in touch via email, LinkedIn, or GitHub.